-The TAS3002 device is capable of mixing and multiplexing three channels (SDIN1, SDIN2, and the ADC output) of serial audio data.
+The TAS3004 device is capable of mixing and multiplexing three channels of serial audio data.
 The mixing is controlled through three mixer control registers.
 This is accomplished by loading values into the corresponding bytes of the mixer left gain (07h) and mixer right gain (08h) control registers.
-See Figure 4-1 for a functional block diagram of the input mixer.

 The values loaded into these registers are in 4.20 format-4 bits for the integer and 20 bits for the fractional part.
-NO TAG lists the 4.20 numbers converted into dB for the range of -70 dB to 18 dB, although any positive 4.20 number may be used.
+Table A-8 lists the 4.20 numbers converted into dB for the range of -70 dB to 18 dB, although any positive 4.20 number may be used.